Seven-Streams/Model_Checking/README.md

 # Model Checker

 This is a checker for LTL formulas on a transition system, implemented with C++.
+The program is based on antlr4. `antlr4-runtime` is required.

 ## Input Format